tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics201/linux/04_loops.md

 ```

 ## while
 The command next to `while` is evaluated.
-If it is successful or 0, then the commands between `do` and `done` are executed.
+If it is evaluated to be true, then the commands between `do` and `done` are executed.
 ### Syntax
 ```
-while CONDITION
+while [ condition ]
 do
    command1
    command2
-    ...
+   command3
 done
 ```
 ### Example